MicrosoftDocs/minecraft-creator/creator/Documents/RedstoneGuide.md

 - Dropper: Spits out a random item from its inventory when powered directly or powered by an adjacent block.
 For example, if loaded with a horse spawn egg, when activated, it drops a horse spawn egg.
 If loaded with arrows, it spits out an arrow.

-- Dispenser: Works like the dropper, but has special powers.
-If loaded with a horse spawn egg, it dispenses a horse.
+- Dispenser: Works like the dropper, but has special powers depending on what items are loaded into it.
+For example, if it is loaded with a horse spawn egg, it dispenses a horse.
 If loaded with arrows, it will fire the arrow.
+Other items with special behavior include armor stands, boats, bone meal, potions, and buckets.

 - Observer: When it detects block updates with its face, it sends a one-tick pulse through the red spot on the back.
 Observers will emit a pulse when they are moved by pistons.